 In 2003, Mark approached Eduardo to discuss the idea of partnering up for Facebook.
 Mark offered 30% equity in return for $15,000 needed for the servers to run the site.
 When Facebook took off in 2004, Mark and another Co-Founder moved to Silicon Valley while Eduardo headed to New York for an internship.
 Mark lacked the business essentials that Eduardo had.
 Hence he tasked Eduardo with raising money and securing funding.

 Mark thought Eduardo did not share the long term vision of Facebook.
 Eduardo prioritized the internship, was slow in making decisions and signing paperwork.
 Therefore, when Sean Parker came knocking on Mark’s door, Mark took him in.
-Sean quickly secured $500,000 funding from PayPal Co-Founder Peter Thiel.
+Sean quickly secured a $500,000 funding from PayPal Co-Founder Peter Thiel.

 Instead of a fair dilution, Mark figured a way around limiting Eduardo’s say and ownership in the company.
 He created a new company that bought Facebook.
 This reduced Eduardo’s stake a little.
 Zuckerberg then issued 9 million shares from the new company and distributed these to everyone except for Eduardo whose stake went down from 30% to less than 5%.